Semitone: Equal temperament

 used by Julián Carrillo as part of a sixteenth-tone system.

-For more examples, see Pythagorean and Just systems of tuning below.

 Well temperament

 There are many forms of well temperament, but the characteristic they all share is that their semitones are of an uneven size.
 Every semitone in a well temperament has its own interval (usually close to the equal-tempered version of 100 cents), and there is no clear distinction between a diatonic and chromatic semitone in the tuning.
 Well temperament was constructed so that enharmonic equivalence could be assumed between all of these semitones, and whether they were written as a minor second or augmented unison did not effect a different sound.
 Instead, in these systems, each key had a slightly different sonic color or character, beyond the limitations of conventional notation.